 Ellen, her husband Jack, Jackie and David, visit Ellen Jr. often on weekends and for family celebrations.
 In a moving video played at the Gala, that captured the family’s joy at spending time together, Ellen talked about how they have peace of mind knowing that their daughter will be cared for her entire life in a place she calls the “gold-standard” for care.

 Ellen is now focused on the future and urged those in the Gala audience to help tackle the issues surrounding complex disabilities by getting involved in any way they can.
 “Maybe it’s creating a culture in your workplace that takes the stigma out of disabilities.
 Maybe it’s advocating with policymakers to continue to fund needed programs and research for those with special needs.
-Or, maybe it’s helping to support the research and care model that The Center is building and working to expand through the forthcoming Research Institute and the Children’s Assessment Hospital, which will transform the standard of care for complex conditions.
+Or, maybe it’s helping to support the research and care model that The Center is building and working to expand through the forthcoming Research Institute and the Children’s Specialty Hospital, which will transform the standard of care for complex conditions.
 There are so many ways to make a difference, and I know we can, in fact, make the future different for the millions of people affected with these issues.”

 Knowing Ellen as we do, you can count on it.